Spectral Barron spaces of vector-valued functions on compact groups: Introduction

 \section{Introduction}

 Spectral Barron spaces are an emerging spaces of functions in functional analysis and approximation theory.
 They provide a rich framework for dealing with neural network approximation error.
 These spaces originated from the seminal papers by A.R.
 Barron \cite{Barron1993, Barron1994}.
-Artificial intelligence, through neural networks, is at the centre of most current research.
-The theory of spectral Barron spaces appear as one of the ideal framework for addressing approximation problems related to neural networks.
-Some recent works on spectral Barron spaces on euclidian spaces, precisely $\mathbb{R}^d$, are \cite{Choulli, Feng, Liao, Siegel}.
+Some recent works on spectral Barron spaces on Euclidian spaces are \cite{Choulli, Feng, Liao, Siegel}.
 However, this list is far to be exhaustive.
 In \cite{Liao}, Liao and Ming proved the sharp embedding between the spectral Barron space and the Besov space with embedding constants independent of the input dimension.
 In \cite{Choulli}, Choulli, Lu and Takase conducted a systematic study of spectral Barron spaces on $\mathbb{R}^d$ with application to partial differential equations.

 The aim of this work is to move beyond the framework of euclidean spaces and to put spectral Barron spaces as a core study in abstract and applied harmonic analysis.
 In this article, we study spectral Barron spaces of Banach space-valued functions on compact groups.
 To succeed in this study, we used the Fourier transformation of vector-valued functions on compact groups as formulated by Assiamoua and Olubummo \cite{Assiamoua1}.
 We study functional properties of spectral Barron spaces and investigate some continuous embeddings of these spaces with respect to other function spaces such as Sobolev spaces of vector-valued functions and the space of bounded vector-valued functions on compact groups.